cecann10/Test/Metis_Projects/project_4_celinaplaza/README.md

 #### Sentiment:
 Sentiment of individual speeches is very situational-dependent. e.g. the tone of an Inaguaral Address vs. a speech regarding a treaty with Native Americans both given by the same President can be executed with different tones (sad/negative to happy/positive) and subjectivity (opinons vs. facts).

-That being said, *average* sentiment of Presidents does show variation by person, but not significantly by party.
+That being said, *average* sentiment of Presidents does show variation by person, while not significantly by political party.

 #### Topics: